anmagx/frankentrack/README.md

 # Frankentrack

-OpenTrack-Compatible UDP sender for 5DOF (Yaw/Pitch/Roll/X/Y) headtracking utilizing IMU data, written in Python.
+OpenTrack-Compatible UDP sender for 3DOF (Yaw/Pitch/Roll) headtracking, utilizing IMU data sensor fusion.
+Written in Python.
+Optional single-point IR-LED tracking feature for X/Y movement estimation.

 ## What is Frankentrack?

-Frankentrack is the product of unholy combination of IMU sensor data fusion and (optional) single-point IR-LED tracking to achieve a stable, responsive, precise, lightweight and quite cost effective 5DOF headtracking solution.
+Frankentrack is the product of unholy combination of IMU sensor data fusion and (optional) single-point IR-LED tracking to achieve a stable, responsive, precise, lightweight and quite cost effective 5DOF headtracking solution with a smaller physical footprint than traditional 3-point trackers.

 ## Features